-Thanks to all the hard work of SEIU Local 99 members who spoke out in Sacramento to help pass California’s Summer Bridge Fund Program, next year there will be a stronger safety net for school workers who do not work during the summer session.
-If you applied to participate in the program, you should have received a notice of eligibility from the school district by June 1.
+Thanks to all the hard work of SEIU Local 99 members who spoke out in Sacramento to help pass California’s Summer Bridge Fund Program, next summer there will be a stronger safety net for school workers who do not work during the summer session.
+If you applied to participate in the program during the 2019-20 school year, you should have received a notice of eligibility from the school district by June 1, 2019.
 If you have questions about the notification you received from the school district or your eligibility, please complete this form.

 Keep in mind that the Summer Bridge Fund was created to help classified school employees during the summer months when there is no work available.
 The goal is not to replace summer session work.
 While the decision to work during the summer recess is up to each member, you will earn more money working the summer session with the school district than through the Summer Bridge Fund.